 Study Abroad in Oxford, England

 Pacific Lutheran University awards all credits earned in this program.
-Semester-long study away programs fulfill PLU’s Cross Cultural Diversity requirement.
+Semester-long study away programs fulfill PLU’s Cross-Cultural Diversity requirement.
 Course and study tour offerings are subject to change.

-Roundtrip air travel, books, personal excursions, and other miscellaneous expenses are not included in program cost.
+Some air travel, books, personal excursions, and other miscellaneous expenses are not included in program cost.

 Global Scholar Award